-- Economic conditions including existing and emerging in-demand industry sectors and occupations (§ 679.560(a)(1)(i)); - Employment needs of employers in existing and emerging in-demand industry sectors and occupations (§ 679.560(a)(1)(ii)); - Knowledge and skills needed to meet the employment needs of the employers in the region, including employment needs in in-demand industry sectors and occupations (§ 679.560(a)(2)); and - An analysis of the regional workforce, including current labor force employment and unemployment data, information on labor market trends, and educational and skill levels of the workforce, including individuals with barriers to employment (§ 679.510(a)(1)(iv) and § 679.560(a)(3)).
+- Economic conditions including existing and emerging in-demand industry sectors and occupations; - Knowledge and skills needed to meet the employment needs of the employers in the region, including employment needs in in-demand industry sectors and occupations; and - An analysis of the regional workforce, including current labor force employment and unemployment data, information on labor market trends, and educational and skill levels of the workforce, including individuals with barriers to employment.

-Regions should consider the following questions when responding to this requirement:
+[Regional teams should use the resources posted on Illinois workNet and consider the following questions when responding to this requirement:

 - 1. How were all partners involved in providing, analyzing and agreeing on supply and demand data and the targeted sectors/industries/occupations/skills? - 2.
 How is the region changing in terms of demographics, labor supply and occupational demand? - 3.
 What are the policy and service implications of the current and projected Labor Market Information? - 4.
 What special populations exist in the region, what is their magnitude, and what are the policy and service implications to meet the needs of these individuals? - 5.
-What sectors / industries / occupations / skills are in demand and targets of opportunity? - a.
-What sectors / industries / occupations have favorable location quotients? - b.
-What sectors / industries / occupations have favorable demand projections based on growth? - c.
-What sectors / industries / occupations have favorable demand projections based on replacements? - d.
-What sectors / industries / occupations are considered mature but still important to the economy? - e.
-What sectors / industries / occupations are considered emerging in the regional economy?
+What sectors / industries / occupations / skills are in demand and targets of opportunity? a.
+What sectors / industries / occupations have favorable location quotients? b.
+What sectors / industries / occupations have favorable demand projections based on growth? c.
+What sectors / industries / occupations have favorable demand projections based on replacements? d.
+What sectors / industries / occupations are considered mature but still important to the economy? e.
+What sectors / industries / occupations are considered emerging in the regional economy? - 6.
+What are the targeted industries and occupations and how were they determined using primary and secondary supply and demand data?]